METAtropolis

 METAtropolis is a series of science fiction audiobook collections.

-In 2008, Audible.com released the audiobook anthology METAtropolis, edited by John Scalzi and featuring short fiction in a shared world created by Scalzi, Elizabeth Bear, Tobias Buckell, Jay Lake, and Karl Schroeder.
+In 2008, Audible.com released the audiobook anthology METAtropolis, edited by John Scalzi and featuring short fiction in a shared world created by Scalzi, Elizabeth Bear, Tobias S. Buckell, Jay Lake, and Karl Schroeder.
 METAtropolis was planned from the beginning to be released as an audio anthology prior to any print edition.
 The audiobook featured the voices of Battlestar Galactica actors Michael Hogan, Alessandro Juliani and Kandyse McClure.
 In 2009 Subterranean Press released a limited edition print run of METAtropolis, which was subsequently published by Tor in a standard hardcover edition, in 2010.

-In 2009 METAtropolis received nominations for the Audie Award for Original Work and the Hugo Award for Best Dramatic Presentation, Long Form.
+In 2009 METAtropolis: The Dawn of Uncivilization received nominations for the Audie Award for Original Work and the Hugo Award for Best Dramatic Presentation, Long Form.

 In 2012 the Audie Award for Original Work was given to METAtropolis: Cascadia.

 In 2015 METAtropolis: The Wings We Dare Aspire was a finalist for the Endeavour Award (for the best book by a writer from the Pacific Northwest).

 Several stories of the series were selected for various "Best of" and other anthologies.